 Abstract

-Most fungal infections are caused by species of the Candida genus, particularly C. albicans.
-The increasing number of strains developing resistance to antifungals, resulting in treatment failures, underscores the urgency of finding new antifungal agents.
-Since many bacteria of the genus Streptomyces produce molecules that inhibit fungal growth, this work aimed to evaluate the antifungal activity of three native isolates obtained from a rhizosphere and an artisanal composting system.
-Based on 16S RNA gene sequences, as well as biochemical and morphological traits, we identified S. globisporus, S. bacillaris, and S. cavourensis as the species most closely related to the S1H, S40, and S41 isolates, respectively.
-These species have been reported to produce antifungal compounds.
-The inhibition of Candida by antagonistic activity increased with longer Streptomyces incubation times, with no differences observed between Candida species.
-Few studies have simultaneously evaluated the inhibitory activity of Streptomyces isolates against different Candida strains.
-In this study, the isolates inhibited the growth of C. albicans, C. krusei, C. guilliermondii, C. glabrata, and C. lusitaniae, including strains resistant to fluconazole.
+Most fungal infections are caused by species of Candida, especially C. albicans, and the number of strains that acquire resistance to antifungals is increasing, which represents many failures in the treatment of these infections.
+The search for new antifungals is urgent, and since many bacteria of the genus Streptomyces produce molecules that inhibit the growth of fungi, this work sought to determine the antifungal activity of three native isolates obtained from a rhizosphere and an artisanal composting system.
+Based on the 16S RNA gene sequences and biochemical and morphological traits, it was determined that the species closest to S1H, S40 and S41 isolates were S. globisporus, S. bacillaris and S. cavourensis, respectively, all reported as producers of antifungals.
+The Candida inhibition by antagonisms was greater as the incubation time of the Streptomyces increased and no differences were found according to the Candida species.
+Few studies simultaneously evaluate the inhibitory activity of different Candida strains, however, in this study the isolates inhibited growth of C. albicans, C. krusei, C. guilliermondii, C. glabrata, and C. lusitaniae, including some resistant to fluconazole.

 [1] Goemaere B, Becker P, van Wijngaerden E, Maertens J, Spriet I, Hendrickx M, Lagrou K. Increasing candidaemia incidence from 2004 to 2015 with a shift in epidemiology in patients preexposed to antifungals, Mycoses, 61(2): 127–133, 2018.